 Getting to the island can be made by plane or ferry.
 Ferries to Karpathos depart from the port of Piraeus in Athens twice per week.
 However, the trip is very long (about 20 hours), which is why many visitors choose to start the ferry trip from other islands, like Crete and Rhodes.

 The villages in Karpathos are living remnants of tradition.
-Built on the slopes of rocky mountains, Karpathos villages have retained their time-honoured style and customs.
-They distinguish for their unspoiled scenery, the whitewashed houses and the amazing sea views.
+Built on the slopes of rocky mountains, Karpathos villages have retained their time-honored style and customs.
+They distinguish for their unspoiled scenery, the whitewashed houses, and the amazing sea views.

 Things to do

 As the island has not been tourist developed, Karpathos offers limited but exciting activities.
 Trekking and hiking signposted trails are available in many parts of the island, passing through villages, green hills, and secluded beaches.
 Windsurfing is another popular activity with an international competition organized in Afiartis Bay yearly.

 While in Karpathos, visitors should also take a boat trip to Saria Islet.
 This tiny island, split from the mainland by a narrow canal, is home to many sandy beaches, historical remains, and wondrous caves.